voxel51/fiftyone-teams-app-deploy/docker/README.md

 [legacy-auth/env.template](legacy-auth/env.template)
 and in the appropriate `legacy-auth/compose*` files.

-To upgrade from versions prior to FiftyOne Teams v1.6
+To upgrade from versions prior to FiftyOne Teams v1.6 (see also [Upgrade Process Recommendations](#upgrade-process-recommendations)):

 - Copy your `.env` file into the `legacy-auth` directory
 - Copy your `compose.override.yaml` file into the `legacy-auth` directory
 - `cd` into the `legacy-auth` directory
-- Update your `.env` file, adding the variables listed above
+- Update your `.env` file, referring to [legacy-auth/env.template](legacy-auth/env.template) and adding the variables listed above
 - Update your `compose.override.yaml` with `teams-cas` changes (if necessary)
 - Run `docker compose` commands from the `legacy-auth` directory